 Taking a trip to the past is one thing but being a part of history is another.
 Take a guided tour with Canmore Cave Tours to explore a wild cave system that stretches below the Rockies.
 The temperature hovers around 5°C all year, so it makes for a great escape from both the heat and the cold.

 If you’d rather feel the rushing water beneath you, a rafting tour may be better suited.
 From gentle floats to whitewater rafting, you’ve got plenty of tours to choose from.

 Take the Scenic Route on the Bow Valley Parkway

 A morning of adventure might have you looking for a little reprieve.
-Take a leisurely drive or the new Roam Route 8S down the Bow Valley Parkway.
+Take a leisurely drive down the Bow Valley Parkway.
 You’ll pass Johnston Canyon, a place popular for its hiking trails, and Morant’s Curve, a place made famous by National Geographic photographer Nicholas Morant for its mountain backdrop and well-timed train passings.
 If you travel like a local, you’ll want to visit late in the day or early in the morning to give yourself the best chance to spot wildlife along this scenic stretch.

 Settle in for the Night in a Cozy Cabin

 You’ll also find exceptional cuisine along this road.
 Baker Creek Mountain Resort and Storm Mountain Lodge not only offer seasonally inspired menus, but also offer a true respite: log cabins, crackling fires, and a goodnight’s sleep to the sound of the forest’s soothing calmness.
 For more cozy cabin inspiration, check out Your Guide To A Cozy Cabin Holiday.